austral-electronics/Xplorer/README.md

 sudo reboot
 ```
 > [!WARNING]
-> If you have an unconfigured Cellular M.2 module in place, you may have to disable usb0 or ppp0 to have access to internet and make this update: ```sudo ip link set dev usb0 down``` or ```sudo ip link set dev ppp0 down```
+> If you have an unconfigured Cellular M.2 module in place, you may have to disable usb0 or ppp0 or wwan0 to have access to internet and make this update: ```sudo ip link set dev usb0 down```

 ## 3.3 - ✏️ Patch the configuration file <a name="3.3"></a> [📚](#0)